Ford Bronco: Third generation (1980)

-Beginning production development in 1977 (before its predecessor was released for sale) the 1980–1986 Bronco was designed to address many concerns that held the 1978–1979 Bronco out of production.
+Beginning production development in 1977 (before its predecessor was released for sale) the third generation Bronco was designed to address many concerns that held the 1978–1979 Bronco out of production.
 Nominally shorter and lighter, the 1980 Bronco was designed to adopt a more efficient powertrain while retaining its full-size dimensions.

 In 1982, the Ford Bronco II made its debut; unrelated to the full-size Bronco, the Bronco II was a compact SUV based on a shortened Ranger pickup truck and sized similarly to the 1966–1977 Bronco.

 Chassis

 Again based on the Ford F-Series, the 1980–1986 Bronco is based upon the Ford F-150 (1980–1986 seventh generation).
 Although based on an all-new chassis, the Bronco retained its 104 in wheelbase.
-Ford engineers attempting to get as much fuel economy from weight reduction of 375 lbs curb weight from the previous year, the 1980-81 models had a much weaker frame with holes stamped out at the factory.
-This extra lightened frame was dropped in 1982 for more strength and rigidity gaining 31 lbs curb weight.
-Both transfer cases were replaced with a New Process 208 or Borg Warner 1345 version.
+In attempting to maximize fuel economy gains over the previous year, Ford engineers gave the 1980-81 models a much weaker frame with holes stamped out at the factory, providing a curb weight reduction of 375 lbs.
+The lightened frame was dropped in 1982 for more strength and rigidity, adding 31 lbs to the curb weight.
+Both transfer cases were replaced with New Process 208 or Borg Warner 1345 versions at the same time.

 In front, the 1980–1986 Bronco is fitted with a Dana 44 front axle with Ford TTB (Twin Traction Beam) independent front suspension.
 As with the 1978–1979 Bronco, the rear axle was first a leaf-sprung Ford 9-inch axle in early models, however Ford transitioned all half ton trucks to their 8.8 rear axle by the end of 1986.

-For the first time since 1977, the Bronco came with an inline-six engine as standard; the 4.9L 300 I6 was available solely with a manual transmission.
+For the first time since 1977, the Bronco came with an inline-six engine as standard; the 4.9-liter 300 I6 was available solely with a manual transmission.
 The 400 V8 was discontinued, with the 351M taking its place and the 302 V8 making its return as the base-equipment V8.
 The 351 Windsor made its debut in the Bronco as it replaced the 351M in 1982; gaining a 210 hp "high-output" version in 1984.
-In 1985, the 5.0L V8 (302) saw its carburetor replaced by a multiport electronic fuel-injection system, rising to 190 hp (the standard 156 hp 5.8L V8 was discontinued for 1986).
+In 1985, the 4.9-liter V8 (302) saw its carburetor replaced by a multiport electronic fuel-injection system, with output rising to 190 hp.
+The standard, 156 hp 5.8L V8 was discontinued for 1986.

 Body

-As with its 1978–1979 predecessor, the 1980–1986 Bronco shares much of its external sheetmetal with the F-Series pickup line, with the same parts from the doors forward.
+As with its predecessor, the 1980–1986 Bronco shares much of its external sheetmetal with the F-Series pickup line, with the same parts from the doors forward.
 Based on a design proposal originally used in the development of the previous-generation Bronco, the B-pillar of the roofline was modified slightly to produce an improved seal for the hardtop.
 Prior to 1984, the hardtop included sliding window glass as an option.

 For 1982, the Bronco saw a slight facelift as it adopted Ford's blue oval emblem, taking the place of "F-O-R-D" lettering on the hood, and the bronco horse was removed from the fender emblems.